-The historical data of VWFSJ's entire pool shows better and more stable performance than that of the receivables for typical auto loans.
+The historical default rate of VWFSJ's entire pool shows lower than that of the receivables for typical auto loans.

 The lower default rates for VWFSJ's auto loan receivables are attributable partly to the quality of the obligors and their consistent credit policies.